The ICC must investigate the crime of genocide in Gaza

 He did not cite a specific statement, perhaps because there are too many to fit in one letter.
 He could have been referring to Minister of National Security Itamar Ben-Gvir who posted that “as long as Hamas does not release the hostages in its hands – the only thing that needs to enter Gaza are hundreds of tons of explosives from the Air Force, not an ounce of humanitarian aid”.
 Or perhaps he was referring to Galit Distel Atbaryan, an MP from Israel’s ruling Likud party, who called for Gaza to be “erased from the face of the earth”.

-Genocide is a word that should be used sparingly and carefully.
-There are many horrors in history that are hideous enough on their own terms without constituting genocide.
+Genocide is a term that should be used carefully.
+There are many horrors in history that are hideous enough on their own terms without warranting that label.
 The term has a legal definition, a legal basis and legal implications.
 That is why, when international experts in this field warn us about genocide, we should sit up and listen.
 And that is why we need an immediate ceasefire, followed by an urgent investigation by the International Criminal Court.

 The ICC should not just investigate the crime of genocide, but every single war crime committed by all parties over the past month.
 The UK government has the authority and responsibility to call for this investigation.
 So far, it has refused to call out the atrocities unfolding before our very eyes.
 Blackouts in Gaza may be temporary, but impunity is permanent and our government continues to give the Israeli army the cover it needs to commit its crimes in darkness.

-Note: Editor’s note: This article has been updated after publication to clarify the author’s reference to genocide as a “term”.